Safe Shipping of Important Items

 Similarly, if your products, parts or equipment will end up on location (e.g. test equipment, comms gear etc.) then you need to factor in the specific environmental conditions where the product will be used and stored, as well as how it gets there.

-If possible, work out how many times the exterior packaging or transit case will be handled, how many differing types of transport will be used, what the likely environmental conditions will be and how long the whole process will take (which could include multiple uses over a prolonged time period).
+If possible, work out how many times the exterior packaging or transit case will be handled, how many different types of transport will be used, what the likely environmental conditions will be and how long the whole process will take (which could include multiple uses over a prolonged time period).

 All of this should enable you to plan what type of protective packaging will be required to protect your specific items.